In Kent there are over 60,000 properties that are at risk of flooding from:

 Sewer flooding may happen when the sewerage system fails due to blockages.
 Or the pipes are overwhelmed by surface water.

 Your water company own and manage the network of public sewers for both foul and surface water across Kent.
-To report an overflowing public sewer contact them directly.
+To report an overflowing public sewer, contact the water company directly.